Jump to a section

 Charities

 Charity organisations are usually fully exempt from paying VAT on the majority of their activities, including donations made by non-business owners and those related to healthcare services.
 Charities may also be eligible to reclaim any tax paid as part of their fundraising efforts.
+You can find more information on VAT for charities on the GOV.UK website.

-Business selling Zero-Rated VAT items
+Business selling zero-rated VAT items

 Businesses in this category must still register with HM Revenue & Customs (HMRC), but they don't have to charge customers any taxes while selling zero-rated items like food, books or pharmaceuticals.
 However, these businesses will still have to account for all sales using invoices or other forms of documentation so that HMRC is aware of revenue generated through such activities.